5 Tips for Successful Class Field Trips

 1. Plan, Plan, Plan

 As with any great undertaking, planning is the key.
 Field trips for younger students are often about getting out of the school building and having a good time in a new environment.
 Kindergarten students love a pumpkin patch in the fall or near-by park in the spring.
 For older students, field trips are almost always tied to a specific learning objective.
 For these trips, a little additional planning legwork is required to prepare materials (i.e. scavenger hunts, fill-in-the-blank worksheets) to be completed during the trip.

-According to Kim Werner, kindergarten teacher at Moscow Elementary Center in Pennsylvania, and a veteran of more than 20 field trips, the key is in the details.
+According to Kim Werner, first-grade teacher at Moscow Elementary Center in Pennsylvania, and a veteran of more than 20 field trips, the key is in the details.
 “Be prepared.
 Know anything and everything about where you are going.
 Find out medical information about your students.
 Keep multiple copies of your information (class and group lists, reservation and transportation information) and keep a check list to refer to often.”

 Additional planning tips:

 - If possible, visit the site yourself ahead of time.
 Think about where you will eat lunch and locate the restrooms.

 - Follow your school’s procedures for obtaining the administration’s approval, coordinating bus and food services and completing paperwork for permission slips.
 Before even mentioning the trip to your students, ensure all approvals have been signed off on.

 - Develop a schedule of activities.
 List what learning objectives students need to be completed, when and where lunch will be and when and where you will meet to leave.
 Review the schedule in class before the trip, and have copies for the students and chaperones on the day of the trip.

 2. Prep students for the trip